clawpack/visclaw/dev_pyvista/amrclaw/README.txt

     test_amrclaw_2d_animate.py - sample code to either provide a slider bar to adjust the frame being viewed, or to loop over a set of frames and create an animation of the plots at each frame.

+    test_amrclaw_3d_plots.py - some sample code illustrating how to plot AMR frame data in 3D for a single frame.